Appointment of Commission Members

 Mr Carl Buik brings to the Commission extensive experience in all aspects of consumer protection including business compliance programs, consumer education, agency capacity building and investigations.

 Mr Buik enjoyed a long career with the Australian Competition and Consumer Commission (ACCC).
 Since 2002 he has undertaken a range of consultancies involving both consumer protection and competition law issues for national governments, international organisations and the private sector.

 Mr Buik has qualifications in law (LLB, ANU Australia) and economics (B.Ec UNE Australia & Grad Dip Economic for Competition Law, KCL UK).

 Mr David Snowden is the Chief Operating Officer of Access Canberra and Chief Executive of the Gambling and Racing Commission.
 David has over 20 years of regulatory, enforcement and senior management experience across multiple Commonwealth, Territory and New Zealand public sector agencies, including Transport, Customs, Competition and Consumer Protection.

-David also holds the statutory positions of ACT Commissioner for Fair Trading and Registrar General.
+David also holds the statutory position of ACT Commissioner for Fair Trading.